 Many times we let other people's moods affect our own, thinking we are being sympathetic or guilty for feeling good.
 Do not allow it.
 Continue to be pleasant to others and put in a good day's work.
 Eventually this person's disposition will show.
 They will not look so good when held up to the light, but you will.

-Set boundaries about what are your duties and what are his so there can be no blame games.
+Set boundaries about what are your duties and what are his'/her's so there can be no blame games.

-If your coworker does give you some work to do, ask them to explain how they want it done so there isn't any confusion and you cannot be blames for messing things up later on.
+If your co-worker does give you some work to do, ask them to explain how they want it done so there isn't any confusion and you cannot be blamed for messing things up later on.
 Set clear boundaries as to what is acceptable behavior and what is not.
-I f a coworker is insulting or gossiping, you have to develop a strong enough constitution to stand up to him or her.
-If their person gossiping about you or insulting you is your boss or manager, ask if there is something in your job performance that needs improving.
+If a coworker is insulting or gossiping, you have to develop a strong enough constitution to stand up to him or her.
+If the person gossiping about you or insulting you is your boss or manager, ask if there is something in your job performance that needs improving.
 And don't care what they think of you personally.
 A mature, professional person can look beyond personal traits and personality to a person's work ethic and professionalism.

 Take advantage of an employee assistance plan if coworkers seem to be getting to you.
 If you feel uncomfortable on the plan, than seek outside counseling and support.